Aliases for CLIC4 Gene

 Previous GeneCards Identifiers for CLIC4 Gene

 Chloride channels are a diverse group of proteins that regulate fundamental cellular processes including stabilization of cell membrane potential, transepithelial transport, maintenance of intracellular pH, and regulation of cell volume.
 Chloride intracellular channel 4 (CLIC4) protein, encoded by the CLIC4 gene, is a member of the p64 family; the gene is expressed in many tissues and exhibits a intracellular vesicular pattern in Panc-1 cells (pancreatic cancer cells). [provided by RefSeq, Jul 2008]

 GeneCards Summary for CLIC4 Gene

 CLIC4 (Chloride Intracellular Channel 4) is a Protein Coding gene.
-Among its related pathways are Activation of cAMP-Dependent PKA and Glucose / Energy Metabolism.
+Among its related pathways are Hepatic ABC Transporters and Neuropathic Pain-Signaling in Dorsal Horn Neurons.
 GO annotations related to this gene include chloride channel activity and voltage-gated chloride channel activity.
 An important paralog of this gene is CLIC1.

 UniProtKB/Swiss-Prot for CLIC4 Gene

 Can insert into membranes and form poorly selective ion channels that may also transport chloride ions.
 Channel activity depends on the pH.
 Membrane insertion seems to be redox-regulated and may occur only under oxydizing conditions.
 Promotes cell-surface expression of HRH3.
 Has alternate cellular functions like a potential role in angiogenesis or in maintaining apical-basolateral membrane polarity during mitosis and cytokinesis.
 Could also promote endothelial cell proliferation and regulate endothelial morphogenesis (tubulogenesis).